 All students are required to take core courses in sustainable agriculture, soil science, crop science, horticulture, business management, international agriculture, and integrated pest management, and to gain practical experience by completing an internship.
 You and your advisor will use the extensive list of course options to design the rest of your schedule.
 To learn more about course options and pathways, email the coordinator for the full curriculum.

 The major allows you to mold the curriculum to your needs and interests.
 By choosing one or two concentration areas, you will become an expert in the area of agriculture that is most exciting to you.
-Concentrations are available in Animal Science, Business, Crop Production and Management, Education and Communication, and Sustainable Agriculture.
+Concentrations are available in Animal Science, Business, Crop Production and Management, Education and Communication, Organic Agriculture, and Sustainable Agriculture.